-- milk: 6 months - cattle: 12 months and in any case minimum three quarters of the animal's lifetime.
-The use of the trade mark BIOLAND is not permitted for beef from cattle that was born on conventional farms and/or raised with feedstuffs non-compliant with these standards - sheep, goats: 6 months - pigs: 6 months - six weeks for poultry for egg production if put in barn not later than the third day of life - poultry meat: 10 weeks (if put in barn not later than the third day of life), for small poultry 6 weeks - seven weeks for Peking ducks if put in barn not later than the third day of life - fallow-deer and red deer: 12 months - rabbits: The use of the trade mark BIOLAND is only permitted if the animals were kept and raised with feedstuffs compliant with these standards from birth. - When marking eggs with "BIOLAND egg with brother cock breeding" the minimum period for fattening the brother cocks is 70 days and the fattening is to be carried out according to regulation (EU) 2018/848.
+- milk: 6 months - cattle: 12 months and in any case minimum three quarters of the animal's lifetime - sheep, goats: 6 months - pigs: 6 months - six weeks for poultry for egg production if put in barn not later than the third day of life - poultry meat: 10 weeks (if put in barn not later than the third day of life), for small poultry 6 weeks - seven weeks for Peking ducks if put in barn not later than the third day of life - fallow-deer and red deer: 12 months - rabbits: The use of the trade mark BIOLAND is only permitted if the animals were kept and raised with feedstuffs compliant with these standards from birth. - When marking eggs with "BIOLAND egg with brother cock breeding" the minimum period for fattening the brother cocks is 70 days and the fattening is to be carried out according to regulation (EU) 2018/848.
 For each stabled young hen, the products of which are being marked as above, one brother cock is to be stabled.